npolar/gcmd/README.md

 ### Validating DIF XML

-The [Gcmd::Schema](https://github.com/npolar/gcmd/blob/master/lib/gcmd/schema.rb) class offers the posibility to validate DIF through the `#validate_xml` method'.
+The [Gcmd::Schema](https://github.com/npolar/gcmd/blob/master/lib/gcmd/schema.rb) class offers the posibility to validate DIF through the `#validate_xml` method.
 This works for both single DIF documents as for multiple documents in a container like OAI-PMH.
 The Method returns an array of hashes containing validation information for each DIF.